-- CO2.
+- CO1.
+Understand the informatics related to hospital management and security concerns. - CO2.
 Understand the importance of Computerized Patient Record. - CO3.
 Understand the importance of computers in Clinical Laboratory and Medical Imagining. - CO4.
 Aware with the Recent Trends in Medical Informatics.